 - Professional Development

 - A project of

 In this lesson, students will practice distinguishing between correlation and causation within the context of global climate change.
-Students will think critically and analyze different claims and data sets related to what may be causing increased temperatures in a fictitious town called Solutionville, as well as around the globe.
+Using an inquiry-based learning approach, students will think critically and analyze different claims and data sets related to what may be causing increased temperatures in a fictitious town called Solutionville, as well as around the globe.
 The temperature and carbon dioxide data they analyze are real and will allow them to see relationships between global temperatures and atmospheric carbon dioxide levels.
 Finally students watch a video that explores the formation, chemistry and use of fossil fuels after which they begin to explore the connection between human activity and global climate change.

 The lesson focuses on the skills required to distinguish between correlation and causation - skills associated with critically analyzing different claims and data sets.